dcooray42/Tokenizer/README.md

 To begin, you'll need to set up your environment and interact with the smart contract.

 ## Prerequisites
-An Ethereum wallet (e.g., MetaMask) configured for the testnet.
+An Ethereum wallet (e.g., MetaMask) configured for the testnet.<br>
 Some test Ether for gas fees.

 ## Environment Variables